oymotion/gForceSDKPython/README.md

 # gForceSDKPython
-gFroce SDK of python version
+gFroce SDK of python version under linux.
+Needs bluepy to work.
+We recommend use RaspberryPi to run.